-Figure 11: Thermotolerant coliform counts from beaches located in East Basin - 2017
+Figure 11: Thermotolerant coliform counts from beaches in West Basin of LLB Lake - 2017

 5. HISTORICAL TREND ANALYSIS

 The objective of the historical trend analysis is to provide an overview of water quality conditions in a lake with time and to evaluate the impact of watershed management practices on lake water quality.